microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/05-scaling-plan-solution.md

 ## Task 1:

-In this first part of the challenge we create a custom role, which enables Azure Virtual Desktop to turn on, shut down and managed VMs.
+In this first part of the challenge we create a custom role, which enables Azure Virtual Desktop to turn on, shut down and manage VMs.
 This custom role is required to make the scaling plan work, which is created in a second step of the challenge.

 ### Create custom role:

-- Navigate to Access Control (IAM) in the Subscription where the VMs of the multi session host-pool are located
+- Navigate to *Access Control (IAM)* in the subscription where the VMs of the multi session host-pool are located
-- On the top left choose Add and then click on Add custom role (compare image below)
+- On the top left click on *Add* and then choose *Add custom role* (compare image below)
 - The window to create a custom role opens
 - Give a name to the role like, for example: AVD-scaling plan
-- Now you have two options to continue: either giving the permissions by choosing them manually or by entering them in the JSON format
+- Now you have two options to continue: either defining the permissions for the custom role by choosing them manually from a list or by entering them in JSON format to the template

 ![Create Custom Role](../Images/04-custom_role_1.png)

-#### Option 1: Add permissions for custom role by choosing manually:
+#### Option 1: Add permissions for custom role by choosing manually from a list:

--	In this case you go to the Permissions tab in the window to create a custom role
+-	In this case you go to the *Permissions* tab in the window to create a custom role
--	Here you add the permissions that are required for the custom role, manually from a list.
+-	Here you add the permissions that are required for the custom role manually from a list.
 The required permissions are as follows:
 ```
 Microsoft.Insights/eventtypes/values/read
 Microsoft.Compute/virtualMachines/deallocate/action